wxmanager/Atomizer-Lite/README.md

 # Atomizer

-A Minimalistic customizable python based Text editor!, enjoy the ✨ Minimalism ✨ and customize the notepad to your hearts content! (doesn't store anything/forgets what you wrote once closed)
+A Minimalistic customizable python based Text editor!, enjoy the ✨ Minimalism ✨ and customize the notepad to your hearts content!

+Atomizer is Part of the WxManager Family :heart:

 ---